array-eu/embedded_compliance_presentation/PITCHME.md

 ---

-## OSS Compliance Issues (2)
+## OSS Compliance Issues: Variety and Complexity

-- variety and complexity
 - many kinds of FLOSS licenses (2500+)
-    - unclear and "creative" license statements (developers see themselves as artists...)
+- unclear and "creative" license statements (developers are artists...)
 - packages with multiple licenses, dual licensing, or license that varies depending on the combination with other packages, etc.
 - each package is made of tens, hundreds or thounsands of files:
-     - some are legally irrelevant (because they do not end up in binary code; but it may depend on compiling options)
+    - some are legally irrelevant, since they do not end up in binary code (but it may depend on compiling options)
     - some have no clear license,
     - they may come from different sources, have different licenses

 ---